syne-tune/syne-tune/docs/source/tutorials/visualization/comparisons.rst

 * The function ``metadata_to_setup`` maps the metadata stored for an experiment to the setup name, or to ``None`` if this experiment should be filtered out.
   In our basic case, the setup is simply the name of the tuning algorithm.
-  Our benchmarking framework stores a host of information as metadata, the most useful keys for grouping are:
+  Our experimentation framework stores a host of information as metadata, the most useful keys for grouping are:

   * ``algorithm``: Name of method (``ASHA``, ``MOBSTER-INDEP``, ... in our example)